 - Your practice startup loan should be ready to fund

-- You should have your due upon signing ready (usually first month’s rent and security deposit) to give to the landlord
+- You should have your due upon signing ready (usually the first month’s rent and security deposit) to give to the landlord

 - Your insurance policies should be in place (see below)